 According to an article published on 14th June in the Guardian government ministers were warned numerous times that breaches of fire safety standards are common in the UK and that the use of cladding on high-rise blocks is unsafe.
 The government ignored the advice of these fire experts.
 In the 1990’s the Home Office received a damning report by architect Sam Webb following a survey of hundreds of residential tower blocks.
 The study found that half of the buildings inspected did not meet basic fire safety regulations.
 Webb described the state of Britain’s tower blocks as ‘a disaster waiting to happen’.

 The Lakanal House fire in Southwark in 2009 subsequently proved him right.
 Six people, including three children, died when a fire in the high rise block in which they lived spread rapidly from the ninth floor to the tenth and eleventh floors of the building via flammable cladding that had been fixed to the exterior of the block.

 Southwark Council subsequently pleaded guilty to four breaches of fire regulations.
 Labour MP Harriet Harman, whose constituency includes Lakanal House, said that those who had escaped with their lives were those who had ignored fire brigade instructions to ‘stay put’ and fled the building via the emergncy stairs.
 Those who died were those who obeyed instructions to stay in their homes.
-The advice to stay put would have been correct were it not for the recent obsession with cladding high rise buildings and in particular with the use of cheaper flammable cladding, which renders the standard fire safety advice redundant, and caused the fires at Lakanal house and at Grenfell Tower to spread so rapidly and uncontrollably from floor to floor.
-The Lakanal inquest arrived at a number of conclusions and recommendations which included the following;
+The advice to stay put would have been correct were it not for the recent obsession with cladding high rise buildings, more often than not with the use of cheaper flammable cladding, which renders the standard fire safety advice redundant, and caused the fires at Lakanal house and at Grenfell Tower to spread so rapidly and uncontrollably from floor to floor.
+The Lakanal inquest arrived at a number of conclusions and recommendations which included the following: